jamestbest/ATOMIC/Info/SubLangs.md

 # Atom Specific Sub-langs
 ATOMIC contains a couple of sub langs namely the
- - Flag Listing, Argument Control, and Input Determination Lang
+ - Flag Listing, Argument Control, and Input Determination lang
- - Type and Operator Pairings Lang
+ - Type and Operator Pairings lang

 ## Flags Lang
 The first language is used to determine the flags and options that the CLI accepts